 Careers in a Police Department

 Uniformed officers and other personnel in a police department work together closely to keep the public safe.
 They work all hours of the day and night, solving cases and preventing crime.
-Working in a police department can be highly rewarding.
-Here are a few of the jobs you'll find there.
+Working in a police department can be highly rewarding, and there may be more career options than you think.
+Here are a few of the jobs you'll find in a police department.

 The police chief is the top administrator and public face of a police department.
 All uniformed officers and civilian personnel are in the chief’s line of supervision.
 The chief holds operational and financial power over the department.
 Depending on the city’s form of government, the chief may report to the mayor or the city manager.

 Police officers put their lives on the line every day as they protect the public from crime.
 Officers patrol areas by car, motorcycle, horseback, or on foot.
 They issue traffic citations, direct traffic for special events, and deal with traffic signal malfunctions and accidents.
 They're typically the first responders when a crime occurs on the street.
 They assist other personnel in casework and write reports.

 Police detectives are sworn peace officers who investigate crimes with the goal of handing cases over to prosecutors.
 Detectives use physical and testimonial evidence to piece together a probable version of events leading to and following the commission of a crime.
 Like most other jobs in law enforcement, a detective's job can be highly dangerous at times.

 Crime scene investigators are uniformed officers who identify, collect, process, and protect evidence.
 They may witness some gruesome sights when they're called to a crime scene.
 They assist detectives in analyzing the evidence.
 By ensuring that a documented chain of evidence custody exists, they reduce the risk that criminal defense attorneys can get a judge to throw out evidence.